-Any employee who does not complete their vacation selection in either round will be placed at the bottom of the list.
-Any employee who fails to complete vacation selection by January 15th may still apply for vacation in writing.
-The Employer shall be reasonable in granting such late requests and will consider operational requirements.
-The seniority of the employee making a vacation request after January 15th will not permit that employee to bump a junior employee who made their request prior to January 15th;

 - d.
-Vacation scheduling, once approved by the Employer, shall not be changed except by mutual agreement between the employee and the Employer; - e.
-Where a statutory holiday occurs during an employee's vacation, an extra day's vacation with pay shall be granted if the holiday is one which the employee would have received had he been working; and - f.
+Vacation shall normally be taken in increments of at least one (1) week unless with the consent of the employee's manager.
+Vacation may be taken only in whole days. - e.
+Vacation requests submitted after November 1st will be considered on a first come, first served basis, and will not interfere with vacations already approved.
+The Employer shall be reasonable in granting such late requests and will consider operational requirements. - f.
+Employees who want their vacation pay prior to going on vacation shall apply in writing four (4) weeks in advance of their scheduled vacation.
+The amount of vacation pay is to be consistent with the time taken for that vacation period; - g.
+Vacation scheduling, once approved by the Employer, shall not be changed except by mutual agreement between the employee and the Employer; - h.
+Where a statutory holiday occurs during an employee's vacation, an extra day's vacation with pay shall be granted if the holiday is one which the employee would have received had he been working; and - i.
 An employee who is hospitalized or receives day surgery and is under doctor's care shall be entitled to rescheduled vacation.
 Such vacations shall be subject to availability and not invoke any bumping rights.